kamax-matrix/mxisd/README.md

 and ease the integration of the Matrix ecosystem with an existing infrastructure, or to build a new one using lasting tools.

-The core principle of mxisd is to map between Matrix IDs and 3PIDs (Thrid-party Identifiers) for the Homeserver and its users.
+The core principle of mxisd is to map between Matrix IDs and 3PIDs (Third-party Identifiers) for the Homeserver and its users.
 3PIDs can be anything that identify a user, like:
 - Full name
 - Email address